I’m thinking of getting Virgin Media broadband and TV, but apparently it isn’t available everywhere. How do I find out if I can get it for my house?

 Andrew B, via email

-You're right that Virgin Media isn't available everywhere, Andrew.
-Its network only covers somewhere around 70% of the UK population, though that figure is rapidly rising.
+You're absolutely correct that Virgin Media isn't available everywhere, Andrew.
+At the time of writing its network only covers around 75% of the UK population, though its reach is being extended all the time.

 What can I get from Virgin Media?